Drawing Templet in AutoCAD.

 To make the drawing process easier you can create a drawing template in AutoCAD with all of your custom settings and then, later on, open that template and start making the drawing in it.
 The default format for Templates are .DWT file extension and when you save your work in a template file it gets saved as a .DWG file which is the format for drawing file.

-In this article, I will explain the process of setting the style of your own units in AutoCAD drawings, specifying limits and its significance in the drawing window and then saving those settings as a template file, you can also save your templates with a lot more custom settings and user interface.
+In this article from AutoCAD Course in Pune, I will explain the process of setting the style of your own units in AutoCAD drawings, specifying limits and its significance in the drawing window and then saving those settings as a template file, you can also save your templates with a lot more custom settings and user interface.
 Here I have compiled some tips that can save you time during initial drawing setups and make you more productive with AutoCAD software.
-Let’s start by setting up the drawing file and the unit in AutoCAD drawing.
+Let’s start by setting up the drawing file and the unit in AutoCAD drawing by AutoCAD Classes in Pune.

 First step First